Polymer/old-docs-site/app/2.0/docs/about_20.md

 A comprehensive list of missing or moved APIs will be available after the API for  `Polymer.Element` is finalized.

-## Not yet implemented

-*   Most of `Polymer.dom` is emulated, but some APIs may be missing.
-Please file issues to determine if the missing behavior is an intended breaking change.

 ## Browser support and polyfills

 When released, Polymer 2.0 should support the same set of browsers as Polymer 1.x—IE 11, Edge, Safari (9+), Chrome, Opera and Firefox.

 Polymer 2.0 has been developed alongside and tested with a new suite of v1-spec compatible polyfills for custom elements and shadow DOM.
-You can test Polymer 2.0 by using the `1.0.0-rc.4` version of `webcomponentsjs`, which is included as a bower dependency to Polymer 2.x.
+You can test Polymer 2.0 by using a `webcomponentsjs` version greater or equal to `1.0.0-rc.5` , which is included as a bower dependency to Polymer 2.x.

 There are several ways to load the polyfills: